joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to include getters/setters or to omit these accessor methods and create public fields instead. includeAccessors = true

+  // Whether to include getters or to omit these accessor methods and create public fields instead. includeGetters = false

+  // Whether to include setters or to omit these accessor methods and create public fields instead. includeSetters = false

   // Whether to include dynamic getters, setters, and builders or to omit these methods. includeDynamicAccessors = false

+  // Whether to include dynamic getters or to omit these methods. includeDynamicGetters = false

+  // Whether to include dynamic setters or to omit these methods. includeDynamicSetters = false

+  // Whether to include dynamic builders or to omit these methods. includeDynamicBuilders = false

   // What type to use instead of string when adding string properties of format "date" to Java types dateType = "java.time.LocalDate"